presetslrdev/ElatoAI/README.md

 | Communication   | Secure WebSockets                        |
 | Libraries       | ArduinoJson, WebSockets, AsyncWebServer, ESP32_Button, Arduino Audio Tools, ArduinoLibOpus        |

+## 📈 Core Use Cases

+We have a [Usecases.md](usecases.md) file that outlines the core use cases for the [Elato AI device](https://www.elatoai.com/products) or any other custom conversational AI device.

 ## 🗺️ High-Level Flow